tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-18 task 18 a script that displays all line of the file /etc/ssh/sshd-config starting with a letter 19 task 19 a script that replace all character A and C from input to Z and E  respectively 20 task 20 A script that removes all letter C and C from input
+18 task 18 a script that displays all line of the file /etc/ssh/sshd-config starting with a letter 19 task 19 a script that replace all character A and C from input to Z and E  respectively 20 task 20 A script that removes all letter C and C from input 21 task a script  that reverse its input